Many pests cause chewing damage to plants. One of them is the grasshopper.

 Providing a source of water and shelter will draw many wild birds to you.
 Moreover, chickens and guinea fowl make great domestic pets, and both lay good eggs.

 However, chickens may damage some garden plants, while guinea fowl are noisy.
-But on the plus side, having them is a smart way of controlling grasshoppers in your vegetable garden.
+But on the plus side, having them is a smart way to control grasshoppers in your vegetable garden.

 6. Nolo Bait